cypress-io/cypress/CONTRIBUTING.md

 - [ ] The PR been tagged with a release in ZenHub.
 - [ ] Appropriate labels have been added to the PR (for example: label `type: breaking change` if it is a breaking change)

-## Deployment
+## Releases

-We will try to review and merge pull requests quickly.
+[Standalone npm packages](./npm) are deployed immediately when a PR is merged into `develop` and the entire build passes.

+The Cypress app is typically released every two weeks.
+All PRs merged to `develop` will build a "pre-released" Cypress app which can be installed to verify or leverage your changes before the scheduled release.
+Read these instructions for [installing pre-release versions](https://docs.cypress.io/guides/references/advanced-installation#Install-pre-release-version).

 If you want to know our build process or build your own Cypress binary, read [the "Release Process" guide](./guides/release-process.md).

-Independent packages are deployed immediately upon being merged into master.
-You can read more [above](#independent-packages-ci-workflow).

 ## Known problems